vasimsunni/TechBlogServices/README.md

 ### Docker Environment
 1. **Docker Configuration**: Use Docker to containerize the application and its dependencies.
 Docker provides a consistent environment for development, testing, and production.
 2. **Docker Compose**: Define services and their configurations in a `docker-compose.yml` file.
-This file includes definitions for the application container, database container, and any other dependencies.
+This file includes definitions for the application container, database container, Elasticsearch, and Kibana containers.
 3. **Environment Variables**: Configure environment variables in the `docker-compose.override.yml` file to manage different settings for the Docker environment.

 ### Managing Multiple Environments
 1. **Environment-Specific Configuration Files**: Use environment-specific configuration files (e.g., `appsettings.json`, `appsettings.Test.json`) to manage settings for different environments.
-2. **Different Local Servers**: Use 'launchSettings.json' to configure different server on your local environment.
+2. **Different Local Servers**: Use 'launchSettings.json' to configure different servers on your local environment.

 By supporting multiple environments, TechBlogServices ensures that the application can be developed, tested, and deployed consistently across various scenarios, including local development and Docker-based environments.